How a client complaint is making us shrink in order to provide better service

 Second, we got a lot of requests for those smaller, more hard-to-reach regions that even the big conference suite providers (like Regus) don't cover.
 So in order to meet our clients’ needs, we would have to book in small hotels, motels, libraries, chambers of commerce, etc… anywhere that seemed professional enough to host a deposition.
 The difficulty of that approach is that sometimes those places change their policies overnight, or they have unsatisfactory conditions not visible online, or they up and move without notifying us or anybody else.
 Such is the case once when our 'conference suite' converted into a Chinese restaurant almost overnight between the time the client booked the job a few weeks prior and the time we were confirming the location.

 So, what am I going to do about it?
 I’m going to scale down our database of conference rooms.
-As of today, August 18, 2016 we have changed our policy to not provide coverage in the following states: Alabama, Connecticut, DC, Delaware, Georgia, Hawaii, Florida, Iowa, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, Missouri, North Carolina, New Hampshire, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin.
+As of today, August 18, 2016 we have changed our policy to not provide coverage in the following states: Alabama, Connecticut, DC, Delaware, Georgia, Hawaii, Florida, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, Missouri, North Carolina, New Hampshire, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin.

 We still offer over 400 conference suites in the following eight states: Arizona, California, Colorado, Illinois, Nevada, New Jersey, Oregon, Utah.
 My hope is that by pruning back our coverage areas, though, we’ll be able to give even better quality service to the remaining areas.
 We'll also be calling out-of-state clients right away when there is a conference suite booked rather than relying solely on email.
 You wouldn't believe how many times an email ends up in the junk folder instead of being read.
 My goal is to never again have any more disappointing remote conference suite situations in the future.
 At the very least I know of a great new little Chinese place…